ytopt-team/ytopt/README.md

 [![Documentation Status](https://readthedocs.org/projects/ytopt/badge/?version=latest)](https://ytopt.readthedocs.io/en/latest/?badge=latest)

-# What is Ytopt/SuRF?
+# What is ytopt?

-Ytopt/SuRF is a machine-learning-based search software package that consists of sampling a small number of input parameter configurations and progressively fitting a surrogate model over the input-output space until exhausting the user-defined time or maximum number of evaluations.
+ytopt is a machine-learning-based search software package that consists of sampling a small number of input parameter configurations and progressively fitting a surrogate model over the input-output space until exhausting the user-defined time or maximum number of evaluations.
 The package provides two different class of methods: Bayesian Optimization and Reinforcement Learning.
 The asynchronous aspect allows the search to avoid waiting for all the evaluation results before proceeding to the next iteration.
 As